 - 4. In the event of death or normal retirement of any employee covered by this agreement, there shall be no proration of vacation in the year in which that event occurs and the employees or his estate shall be paid the number of remaining unused vacation days for which the employee is eligible times the employee's daily rate of pay. - 5.
 In the event the employee is suspended in excess of five (5) working days in any calendar year, the County may prorate that employee's vacation in the succeeding year or upon the employee's leaving County service for any reason based upon the amount of time the employee was suspended in the preceding year. - 6.
 If the employee resigns and has more than fifteen (15) years service and is eligible for retirement pursuant to the requirements of his/her pension program, then in that event, he/she shall be paid the full amount of unused vacation time due and owed him/her in that calendar year without proration. - 7.
 Vacation credits shall not accrue while an employee is on any leave without pay. - 8.
 If a paid holiday occurs during the vacation leave, it is not counted as a day of vacation. - 9.
 With regard to the above vacation schedules, part time professional nurses, provided they work more than twenty (20) hours per week, whether permanent or temporary, will be granted vacation on a prorated basis. - 10.
 Vacations may be taken during the week between Christmas and New Years.
 All requests for this time period must be in by October 1st.
-Management will respond to these requests by October 31.
+Management will respond to these requests by October 31. - 11.
+Effective upon full execution of this Agreement, employees may utilize earned time in one-quarter (1/4), one half (1/2), three-quarter (3/4) or full day increments.
+Prior approval and notice requirements shall remain the same.

-ARTICLE 10- HOLIDAYS
+ARTICLE 10 HOLIDAYS